HRading/klipper_canbus_setup/README.md

 Query Complete
 ```

-> Note the two serial UUID
+> Note the two serial UUIDs and which is which, as you will need them when configuring the MCUs in Klippers printer.cfg.
 >
-> To differentiate which uuid correspond to which board, you can plug only one board and get it's serial UUID
+> To differentiate which uuid correspond to which board, you can unplug the SB2040, that leaves you with just the Octopus bard.

 Replace the **<SERIAL_UUID>** with the serial found i above query.
 ```